PabloMartinFluvia/myGame-connect4/docs/dev-resume/code review.md

 # Problem solved in this commit

 ## Problem
-Method isPlacedByPlayer has Features Envy.
+New method equals in coordinate it's not primitive.

 ## Solution
-Add equals method in coordinate
+Remove getRow and getColumn from it's interface. add hasXInInterval(interval) for give service to old clients.

 # TODOs in code review
 1. Simplicity: